sebastianchc/holbertonschool-low_level_programming/0x00-hello_world/README.md

-In this project we will learn how the gcc compiler works and its process.
+In this project we will learn how the gcc compiler works and its process..